 Light Rail Transit became a reality under Jim’s leadership.
-Stage 1, the Confederation Line, will open in November 2018, and construction for Stage 2 LRT begins in 2019.
+Stage 1, the Confederation Line, will open in the coming months, and construction for Stage 2 LRT begins in 2019.

 Stage 2 LRT will go farther west to Moodie Drive, farther East to Trim Road, and farther south to Bowesville and Riverside South, with a link to the Ottawa International Airport.